Listen to this article:

-- Multiples - if you have twins or triplets, you will need a very large supply of milk and your body may not be able to produce enough.
+- Multiples - if you have twins or triplets, you will need a very large supply and your body may not be able to produce enough milk.
 Plus it will be extremely exhausting and time consuming to feed multiples as you will constantly be nursing.

 - The mother is returning to work, or is uncomfortable breastfeeding and/or pumping in public.